kleinmann-orm/kleinmann-orm/docs/getting_started.rst

     run_async(init())

-``run_async`` is a helper function to run simple async Tortoise scripts.
-If you are running Tortoise ORM as part of a service, please have a look at :ref:`cleaningup`
+``run_async`` is a helper function to run simple async Kleinmann scripts.
+If you are running Kleinmann ORM as part of a service, please have a look at :ref:`cleaningup`

 After that you can start using your models: